BU-Spark/pitne-affordable-housing-efficacy/fa25-team-a/research.md

 # Initial research

 ## Problem
+### 1. Applicant accessibility
-### How far an applicant is willing to move from their current home (applicant accessibility)?
+*How far an applicant is willing to move from their current home?
+How does the applicant geographic range compare between different demographic groups?*
+* bullet pt
+* bullet pt

+### 2. CHAPA's limited property pool
-### To what extent are the applicant demographics driven by CHAPA’s limited property pool (suburban, age-restricted homes) versus applicant choice?
+*To what extent are the applicant demographics driven by CHAPA’s limited property pool (suburban, age-restricted homes) versus applicant choice?*
+* bullet pt
+* bullet pt

+### 3. Affordable homeownership
-### Does the price of the affordable home affect applicant quantity and demographics, controlling for income limits?
+*Does the price of the affordable home affect applicant quantity and demographics, controlling for income limits?*
+* bullet pt
+* bullet pt

 ## Possible solution approaches